meatspaces/meatspace-chat-v2/README.md

         fingerprint: '<a unique fingerprint for the device or service>' }));

-Notes: `media` should have an array of 10 data URIs which are recorded 200 ms apart for consistency.
+Notes: `media` has to be an array of 10 JPEG data URIs.
+Ideally they are recorded 200 ms apart for consistency.

 To listen to incoming messages: